avilaxd/MoviesDemo/README.md

   - [ViewModel:][3] stores and manage UI-related data in a lifecycle conscious way.
   - [ViewPager2:][4] improved version of the ViewPager library.
   - [AndroidX][5] an improvement to the [Support Library][6].
+  - [RecyclerView:][9] a flexible view for providing a limited window into a large data set.
+  - [Room:][12] provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
+  - [Databinding:][13] bind UI components in your layouts to data sources in your app using a declarative format.
+  - [Hilt:][14] is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
 - [Retrofit:][7] a type-safe HTTP client.
 - [ConstraintLayout:][8] a ViewGroup that allows you to position and size widgets in a flexible way.
-- [RecyclerView:][9] a flexible view for providing a limited window into a large data set.
 - [Picasso:][10] a powerful image downloading and caching library for Android.
 - [Dagger2:][11] is a fully static, compile-time dependency injection framework for both Java and Android.
-- [Room:][12] provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
-- [Databinding:][13] bind UI components in your layouts to data sources in your app using a declarative format.
-- [Hilt:][14] is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
+- [Coroutines:][15] is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.

 [0]: https://developer.android.com/jetpack